 Sexual assault is a traumatic, deeply personal experience.
 There is no right or wrong way to feel or to respond.
 Reactions can be physcal, emotional, mental or spiritual — or any combination of them.

 Try talking to someone.
 The hours immediately after a sexual assault are very confusing, and making decisions is difficult.
 You don’t have to cope with your experience alone.
 Being able to talk to someone you trust, such as a relative, friend, teacher, counsellor or sexual assault support volunteer, can be an important step in your process of recovery.

 Sometimes people who have been sexually assaulted feel as though it is their fault or that they contributed to their assault.
 Sexual assault is never the fault of the survivor.
 It does not matter who you were with, what you were doing or where you were.
-The Fredericton Sexual Assault Centre is here to help you through this difficult time.
+Sexual Violence New Brunswick is here to help you through this difficult time.

 There is no right or wrong answer about reporting what has happened to the police, only what the right choice is for you.
 You might not feel like doing it right now, but you may want to later on.

 Telling the police soon after the assault does give them accurate information and, potentially, access to more evidence that can be used if you decide to proceed in the future.

 If you are unsure about reporting to police, many hospitals in New Brunswick have an option to collect and store evidence until you decided whether or not you want to report to police.

 If you are in the Fredericton region, a volunteer can accompany you to the police if you are reporting or you can call the support line to talk through what is involved in reporting to police.
 If you want to report the assault to police, don’t wash, bathe or change your clothes until you have been looked after and a medical examination is done.
 It’s important to save any evidence that may still exist on your body or clothing.